Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

-We run LFADS~\cite{Sussillo2016} using the same data.
-LFADS implements its dynamical model with GRU that requires high dimensions.
-For this 2D system, we tried different GRU dimensionality.
+To compare to the methods with nonlinear dynamical models, we also run latent factor analysis via dynamical systems (LFADS)~\cite{Pandarinath2018} offline using the same data.
+LFADS implements its dynamical model with the gated recurrent unit (GRU)~\cite{Cho2014} that requires high dimensions.
+For this 2D system, we tried different GRU dimensionalities.
 We made minimal changes to its recommended setting including only the generator dimensionality, batch and no controller.
-The result shows that LFADS requires much higher dimension than the true system to capture the oscillation.
+The result shows that LFADS requires much higher dimension than the true system to capture the oscillation (Fig.~S1).
 (The figure of its inferred trajectories is shown in the supplement.)
 We report the fitted log-likelihood per time bin $-0.1274$, $-0.1272$ and $-0.1193$ for 2D, 20D and 50D GRU respectively.
-In comparison, the log-likelihood of the proposed approach is $-0.1142$ with a 2D dynamical model.
+In comparison, the log-likelihood of the proposed approach is $-0.1142$ with a 2D dynamical model (higher the better).